Mohamadaliibrahim/so_long/README.md

 This project adheres to the 42 School's Norminette standards.
 All functions have been split into smaller functions, and the code has been refactored to meet the required line limits and argument counts.

 ### Author

-This project was developed by **mohamibr** as part of the 42 school curriculum.
+This project was developed by **mohamibr** as part of the 42 School curriculum.